Subject: Meeting Request, June 1

 We welcome the opportunity to sit down for a meeting on June 1.
 I will be in touch to see if this is possible.
 In the meantime, I can be contacted at this email (Yours!) or by phone at ((Yours!))

-- What was SESTA/FOSTA (your rep probably voted for it), and what has the impact been (there WILL be a handout)
+- What was SESTA/FOSTA (the Member probably voted for it), and what has the impact been

 - What is our major ask?
 Reach out to us moving forward and know that talking to sex workers means talking to the experts on the sex trade.
 (Leave your contact info, cards, palm cards if you’re with an org)